The New Canal

 The original Canal has two lanes, each with its own set of locks.
-The expansion project involves creating a third lane with its own set of locks.
+The expansion project involved creating a third lane with its own set of locks.

-While the original lanes have three locks (Gatun, Pedro Miguel, and Miraflores), the new lane will have two locks.
-One will be located east of the Gatun Locks while the other will be southwest of the Miraflores Locks.
+While the original lanes have three locks (Gatun, Pedro Miguel, and Miraflores), the new lane has two locks.
+One located east of the Gatun Locks while the other is southwest of the Miraflores Locks.

-The new locks will be larger than the original locks.
-They will be able to accommodate ships three times the size of today's Panamax ships.
-Because the new chambers will be wider, tug boats will be used to maneuver the ships within the chambers instead of mules.
+Because the new chambers are wider, tug boats are used to maneuver the ships within the chambers instead of mules.

-Like the original locks, the new locks will use water from Gatun Lake and like the original locks the water will be moved by gravity rather than by pumps.
-However, unlike the original locks, the new locks will reuse water.
-It will be shifted in and out of the lock chambers from basins located beside the locks.
-This is being done so as to ensure that Gatun Lake maintains enough water to operate the Canal and meet Panama's other needs.
+Like the original locks, the new locks use water from Gatun Lake and like the original locks the water is moved by gravity rather than by pumps.
+However, unlike the original locks, the new locks reuse water.
+It is shifted in and out of the lock chambers from basins located beside the locks.
+This is done so as to ensure that Gatun Lake maintains enough water to operate the Canal and meet Panama's other needs.

-Rather than swinging gates as in the original locks, the new locks will have rolling gates that come out from the side of the chambers.
-Each of the new locks will have three chambers.
+Rather than swinging gates as in the original locks, the new locks have rolling gates that come out from the side of the chambers.
+Each of the new locks has three chambers.

-The new lane will only use part of the existing Canal.
-Ships will get to the new locks on the Atlantic side via a new channel that exits the existing channel before the Gatun Locks.
+The new lane uses part of the existing Canal.
+Ships get to the new locks on the Atlantic side via a new channel that exits the original channel before the Gatun Locks.
 This channel was begun in 1939 by the United States but was abandoned because of World War II.

-Once through the new Atlantic-side locks, ships will traverse Gatun Lake.
-The maximum operational level of the Lake is being raised as part of the expansion project.
-They will then enter the Culbebra Cut, which is being deepened.
+Once through the new Atlantic-side locks, ships traverse Gatun Lake.
+The maximum operational level of the Lake has been raised as part of the expansion project.
+Ships then enter the Culebra Cut, which has been deepened.

-A new channel will connect the Culebra Cut to the Pacific-side locks.
-It will go along next to Miraflores Lake but because the water level of the new channel will be higher than that of the Lake, a new dam will divide the old channel from the new.
+A new channel connects the Culebra Cut to the Pacific-side locks.
+It goes along next to Miraflores Lake but because the water level of the new channel is higher than that of the Lake, a dam divides the old channel from the new.

-Another new channel is being built from the Pacific-side locks to the existing entrance to the Pacific Ocean.
+Another new channel has been built from the new Pacific-side locks to the existing entrance to the Canal from the Pacific Ocean.

 Both the Atlantic and Pacific entrances have been dredged to handle deeper draft ships.

-Cruise destination travel guide - Panama Canal - Panama Canal Expansion Project
+Cruise destination travel guide - Panama Canal - Panama Canal How It Works - page two